wellatleastitried/SecurityPlus/README.md

 ### Physical Security Threats
   - Malicious USB Cables: Can act as a skimmer over legitimate charging stations at public locations such as airports
   - Flash Drives: Can provide the means to distribute malware, as well as to remove sensitive information from the machine they are plugged into
-  - Card Cloning: Making mulitple copies of an existing card
+  - Card Cloning: Making multiple copies of an existing card
   - Skimming: Installing a counterfeit card reader over a legitimate device
 ### AI Data Poisoning
   - Tainted Traning Data for Machine Learning: AI systems "learn" based on data retrieved from customer systems and security devices like honeypots.
 By injecting code or traffic into the training environment, an attacker can corrupt the learning process, therefore rendering the AI software skewed.